pchemguy/spec-kit/templates/decompose/prespec-analysis.md

     2. auditing every user story's included behavior for domain edge classes, semantic coverage, and missing shared rules according to Phase 2 and the Semantic Coverage Audit rules;
     3. synthesizing a sequence of cohesive features from the audited user stories according to Phase 3 — Feature Synthesis;
     4. developing, validating, and refining shared rules according to Shared System Semantics during Phases 1-4;
-    5. producing a canonical `roadmap.md` according to Phase 5 — Roadmap Generation.
+    5. rendering the validated result as canonical `roadmap.md` during Phase 5 — Roadmap Generation.
-- run every analysis session from scratch, ignoring any prior similar analyses available from global or project context.
+- run every new pre-specification analysis session in an isolation mode:
+    - ignore any prior similar analyses available from global or project context.
+    - earlier phases within the same session pass their results to the later phases via session context.

 ---

 ### 🔒 STRICT OUTPUT CONTRACT (MANDATORY)

-The LLM MUST produce output that is a **fully expanded, literal instantiation** of all templates and subtemplates in Report Templates.
+The LLM MUST produce output that is a **fully expanded, literal instantiation** of all templates and subtemplates, except for outputs designated as intermediate artifact.
+Intermediate artifacts MUST be fully generated during their respective phases, but excluded from the final report in the last phase.

 The LLM MUST:

-- fully expand
-    - **Reference 2 — Semantic Coverage Audit and Resolution Template**
-    - **Reference 1 — User Story Subtemplate** for EVERY story;
+- fully expand **Reference USS — User Story Subtemplate** for EVERY story;
-    - **Reference 1 — Feature Subtemplate** for EVERY feature;
+- fully expand **Reference FS — Feature Subtemplate** for EVERY feature;
+- fully expand **Reference SCA — Semantic Coverage Audit and Resolution Template** during Phase 2 as an intermediate artifact;
 - include **EVERY section** defined in the templates;
 - include **ALL required subsections**, even if repetitive;
 - include **Agent Override sections for EVERY feature**;